broadinstitute/warp/website/docs/Pipelines/snM3C/README.md

 The Single Nucleus Methly-Seq and Chromatin Capture (snM3C) workflow is an open-source, cloud-optimized computational workflow for processing single-nucleus methylome and chromatin contact (snM3C) sequencing data.
 The workflow is designed to demultiplex and align raw sequencing reads, call chromatin contacts, and generate summary metrics.

-The workflow is developed in collaboration Hanqing Liu and the laboratory of Joseph Ecker.
+The workflow is developed in collaboration with Hanqing Liu and the laboratory of Joseph Ecker.
 For more information about the snM3C tools and analysis, please see the [YAP documentation](https://hq-1.gitbook.io/mc/) or the [cemba_data](https://github.com/lhqing/cemba_data) GitHub repository created by Hanqing Liu.

 ## Quickstart table
 The following table provides a quick glance at the Multiome pipeline features: